kyr0/turbo-hybrid-astro-on-vercel/README.md

 ### Apps

 There are two `apps`, one for SSG, the other for SSR.
-SSG / `server` is primarily deployed to Vercel.
+SSR / `server` is primarily deployed to Vercel.

 - `apps/server`: SSR / `server` output Astro project.
 Renders the dynamic pages.
 - `apps/static`: SSG / `static` output Astro project.
 Renders all static pages and resources to `apps/static/dist`